 WISeKey & iStorage Team Up to Secure Your Digital Life

-The rise in remote work has seen the spread of sensitive data to unsecured domains.
-WISeKey and iStorage’s combined expertise creates safe digital environments.
+/EIN News/ -- WISeKey & iStorage Team Up to Secure Your Digital Life

+The COVID-19 pandemic has led to more and more employees working from home, thus spreading organizations’ sensitive data to unsecure places.
+The combination of WISeKey’s Common Criteria certified secure microprocessors and iStorage’s expertise to design certified secure data storage solutions will create safe digital environments for remote work.

-Our partnership with WISeKey will help address the data protection and cybersecurity challenges many are currently facing with increased remote work.”LONDON, UNITED KINGDOM, September 1, 2020 /EINPresswire.com/ -- WISeKey International Holding Ltd. (“WISeKey”) (SIX: WIHN, NASDAQ: WKEY), a leading global cybersecurity and IoT company, and iStorage, the award-winning and trusted global leader of hardware encrypted data storage and cloud encryption devices, announced today they are partnering to design unique new solutions to protect sensitive data at rest or in transit and to offer ultimate security against hackers, detecting and responding to all forms of tampering.
+Geneva, Switzerland – London, United Kingdom – September 1, 2020: WISeKey International Holding Ltd. (“WISeKey”) (SIX: WIHN, NASDAQ: WKEY), a leading global cybersecurity and IoT company, and iStorage, the award-winning and trusted global leader of hardware encrypted data storage and cloud encryption devices, announced today they are partnering to design unique new solutions to protect sensitive data at rest or in transit and to offer ultimate security against hackers, detecting and responding to all forms of tampering.

 According to a Gartner Research study published in April 2020, 74% of companies plan to permanently shift to more remote work post COVID-19.
 The risk of data loss surges among other cybersecurity issues when sensitive corporate data is stored out of the companies’ secure digital environment.
 This also raises a serious liability concern: who’s responsible in case of data loss? iStorage’s answer is to incorporate WISeKey’s best secure elements into robust data storage devices and secure both companies’ and employees’ digital lives.